-In this article you will find the latest Savings Account Interest Rates of Small Finance Banks in India.
-These interest rates are as on last updated by the banks respective websites.
+Here are the latest Savings Account Interest Rates of Small Finance Banks in India.
+These interest rates are as on last updated by the bank’s respective websites.

 What is a Small Finance Bank?

-- Objectives of setting up Small Finance Banks is furthering financial inclusion by primarily basic banking activities to unserved and under-served sectors.
+- Objective of setting up Small Finance Banks is to further financial inclusion by primarily basic banking activities to unserved and under-served sectors.
 It includes

-- In short, Small Finance Banks are set up for these unserved and underserved segment with a basic objective of :
+- In short, Small Finance Banks are set up for these unserved and underserved segments with a basic objective of:

 - Provision of savings vehicles primarily to unserved and underserved sections of the population in India